Torso Region

 Description

 • “Any segmental alignment changes present on the unilateral or bilateral surfaces of posterior articular pillars.
-Use a pressure dpeth beyond soft tissue depth tot compare above and below segments and left to right at each segment”4
+Use a pressure dpeth beyond soft tissue depth tot compare above and below segments and left to right at each segment”

-• Note rigidity at joint level pressure4
+• Note rigidity at joint level pressure

-• Note instability to endpoint pressure4
+• Note instability to endpoint pressure

 Response

-• “Positive changes in segmental alignment”4
+• “Positive changes in segmental alignment”

 • “Remaining limits to mobility with alignment deviations to address in future sessions”